Last updated 23rd March, 2025

 How much do prefabricated extensions cost?

-Find out in this guide where we cover all the costs (on average you're looking at around £18,000 minimum spend) included in building prefab extentions and modular extensions.
+Find out everything you need to know in this guide, where we cover all the costs (on average you're looking at around £18,000 minimum spend) included in building prefab extensions and modular extensions.

 Ordinarily, the cost of prefab extensions is often between £1,200 and £1,700 per square metre.